thindil/steamsky/bin/doc/MODDING.md

 ## Arms armor type
-To change which item type is used as an arms armor for charactes, open file *game.dat* in *data* directory and edit line which starts with ChestArmor.
+To change which item type is used as an arms armor for charactes, open file *game.dat* in *data* directory and edit line which starts with ArmsArmor.
+Value after equal sign must be existing item type.

+## Legs armor type
+To change which item type is used as a legs armor for charactes, open file *game.dat* in *data* directory and edit line which starts with LegsArmor.
 Value after equal sign must be existing item type.

 ## Items